petsc/petsc/doc/developers/integration.rst

 - The default target branch is ``main``; if your branch started from ``release``, select that as the target branch.
-- If the merge request resolves an outstanding `issue <https://gitlab.com/petsc/petsc/issues>`__, include a `closing pattern <https://docs.gitlab.com/ee/user/project/issues/managing_issues.html#default-closing-pattern>`__ such as ``Closes #123`` in the MR’s description to close the issue once the MR is merged [#closing_patterns_release]_ .
+- If the merge request resolves an outstanding `issue <https://gitlab.com/petsc/petsc/issues>`__, include a `closing pattern <https://docs.gitlab.com/ee/user/project/issues/managing_issues.html#default-closing-pattern>`__ such as ``Closes #123`` in the MR’s description to automatically have the issue closed when the MR is merged [#closing_patterns_release]_ .

+If you have developer access (that is you are not contributing from a fork):

+- Select appropriate `labels <https://gitlab.com/petsc/petsc/-/labels>`__ including a :any:`workflow label <sec_workflow_labels>`.
+- Assign yourself to the MR.
+- Select reviewers for the MR; clicking on ``> Approval Rules`` will list appropriate reviewers.
+- If the branch started from ``release`` select the ``milestone`` of ``Vxx.yy-release-fixes``
+- If appropriate, once the MR has been submitted, refresh the browser and then select Pipelines to examine and run testing, see :doc:`/developers/pipelines`.

 For MRs from forks:

 -  Select the correct target repository ``petsc/petsc`` along with the target branch.

-If you have developer access:

-- Select appropriate `labels <https://gitlab.com/petsc/petsc/-/labels>`__ including a :any:`workflow label <sec_workflow_labels>`.

-If you do not have developer access:

--  Once submitted, if needbe, `@`-mention one of the developers in a comment so that they can assign someone to the MR. This person is responsible for adding labels, running pipelines, and generally assisting with the MR.
+-  GitLab does not allow you to set labels so  `@`-mention one of the developers in a comment so that they can assign someone to the MR to add labels, run pipelines, and generally assist with the MR. Both the submitter and the this assignee should be listed in the upper right corner as an assigned to the MR.

 .. _sec_docs_only_MRs: